lhalloran/COMPEST/README.md

 # COMPEST
-A framework connecting COMSOL Multiphysics and PEST
+A framework connecting COMSOL Multiphysics and PEST (coming soon...)